zaproxy/zaproxy-website/site/content/blog/2016-03-29-zap-newsletter-2016-march/index.md

 ##  Upcoming Talks and Training

-ZAP will be featured in the OWASP Pune Chapter Meeting on March 31st in Pune (not surprisingly): [https://docs.google.com/forms/d
+ZAP will be featured in the OWASP Pune Chapter Meeting on March 31st in Pune (not surprisingly): [https://docs.google.com/forms/d/1uIbCJ8kF5xMeIB-C9_jvwvfEdex_Vly8CRU87Bupsws/viewform?c=0&w=1](https://docs.google.com/forms/d/1uIbCJ8kF5xMeIB-C9_jvwvfEdex_Vly8CRU87Bupsws/viewform?c=0&w=1)
-/1uIbCJ8kF5xMeIB-C9_jvwvfEdex_Vly8CRU87Bupsws/viewform?c=0&w=1](https://docs.google.com/forms/d/1uIbCJ8kF5xMeIB-
-C9_jvwvfEdex_Vly8CRU87Bupsws/viewform?c=0&w=1)

-**Adrian Winckles** will be demoing ZAP at the SecureCambridge Cyber Security Technology Showcase on April 5th in Cambridge: <http
+**Adrian Winckles** will be demoing ZAP at the SecureCambridge Cyber Security Technology Showcase on April 5th in Cambridge: <http://isc2chapter-eastofengland.co.uk/>
-://isc2chapter-eastofengland.co.uk/>

 **Azzedine RAMRAMI and Sebastien Gioria** will be demoing ZAP in their 'Securing your application with OpenSource tools' at Devoxx France on
 April 22nd in Paris: <http://cfp.devoxx.fr/2016/talk/HNE-6288/Securiser_son_developpement_avec_10_outils_open-source>